datacamp-content-public/Application-Creating-Robust-Python-Projects/slides/chapter_1_4ed97d102f4ad7cd2a3d795aaa18a8c5.md

 Learning Goal: Establish principles to follow for all projects.

-The Modularity and Reusability principles make code easier to
+Following the Modularity and Reusability Principles makes code easier to
 - read,
 - organize,
 - maintain,